beccadsouza/Data-Communication-and-Networking/README.md

-# DCCN
-Data Communication and Networking Lab
+## Data communications and networking

-Develop prototype of protocols residing in different layers of Reference Model.
+Developed prototype of protocols residing in different layers of Reference Model.

-Demonstrate the functions defined by different layers of Reference Models.
+Demonstrated the functions defined by different layers of Reference Models.

-Use Client-Server paradigm.
+Used Client-Server paradigm.